Paddlefish: Life cycle

 Spawning occurs in late spring only when specific environmental conditions align: appropriate water flow, temperature, photoperiod, and the presence of suitable gravel substrates.
 If any condition is absent, paddlefish will not spawn that year.
 Females spawn every second or third year, while males spawn more frequently—typically annually or every other year.

 To spawn, paddlefish migrate upstream, seeking silt-free gravel bars.
-During normal conditions, these bars would be exposed to air or covered by very shallow water, but spring snowmelt and rainfall raise river levels sufficiently to flood them.
-Paddlefish are broadcast spawners, also known as mass or synchronous spawners.
-Fertilization occurs externally: Gravid females release their eggs over bare rocks or gravel while males simultaneously release sperm.
+During normal conditions, these bars would be exposed to air or covered by very shallow water, but spring snowmelt and rainfall raise river levels sufficiently to submerge them.
+Paddlefish are broadcast spawners, also known as mass or synchronous spawners, with fertilization occurring externally: gravid females release their eggs over bare rocks or gravel while males simultaneously release sperm.
 The adhesive eggs stick to the rocky substrate.
-After hatching, young paddlefish are swept downstream, growing to adulthood in deep freshwater pools.
+After hatching, young paddlefish are swept downstream by the river's flow, growing to adulthood in deep freshwater pools.

 Aquaculture

 Advances in biotechnology have significantly improved paddlefish propagation and captive rearing.
 Success rates for reproduction, adaptation, and survival of cultured paddlefish have increased substantially, benefiting both broodstock development and stock rehabilitation programs.
 These improvements have enabled successful reservoir ranching and pond rearing, generating growing interest in the global market for paddlefish polyculture.

 In the early 1970s, a cooperative scientific effort between the U.S. Fish & Wildlife Service and its USSR counterpart brought American paddlefish to the former Soviet Union for aquaculture.
 The program began with five thousand hatched larvae from Missouri hatcheries.
 These fish were introduced into several European and Asian rivers, establishing the first brood stock that successfully reproduced in 1984–1986 in Russia.
 Paddlefish are now raised in Germany, Austria, the Czech Republic, and the Plovdiv and Vidin regions in Bulgaria.
 Reproduction was successful in 1988 and 1989, resulting in the exportation of juvenile paddlefish to Romania and Hungary.
 In May 2006, specimens of various sizes and weights were caught by professional fishermen near Prahovo in the Serbian part of the Danube River.

 In 1988, fertilized paddlefish eggs and larvae from Missouri hatcheries were first introduced into China.
 Since that time, China imports approximately 4.5 million fertilized eggs and larvae annually from hatcheries in Russia and the United States.
 Some paddlefish are polycultured in carp ponds and sold to restaurants, while others are cultured for brood stock and caviar production.
 China has also exported paddlefish to Cuba, where they are farmed for caviar production.